everypolitician/everypolitician-data/README.md

+**The EveryPolitician project is currently on hold.
+See [this blog post](https://www.mysociety.org/2019/06/26/placing-everypolitician-on-hold/) for more information.**

 # everypolitician-data

 This is the data repo for EveryPolitician.
 It contains the data powering [EveryPolitician.org](http://everypolitician.org/), and other sites such as [Gender-Balance.org](http://www.gender-balance.org/).